Bat Guano: What it is and How to Use it

 What is Bat Guano?

 Unlike other types of fertilizers, bat guano has no smell.
 This not only makes it easier to withstand in spreading, but also an organic alternative to lawn fertilizer.
 Typically, organic fertilizers have strong odors, deterring many homeowners from using them.
-This makes bat guano a great option for fertilizing your lawn on your own.
+This makes bat guano a great option for DIY lawn care.

 How is Bat Guano Harvested, Packaged, and Sold?